 - Practice them according to the mind map diagram.

 - Record on the table under “session 1″ how well you can perform the serve placement in question.
-So, for example, if I feel I need to practice it more for my next session I could write “Need to place the ball closer to the table corner”.
+For example, if I feel I need to practice it more for my next session, I could write, “Need to place the ball closer to the table corner”.
 If you are training with a coach, write his/her advice down too.

 Stamping on Serve Rule

-There are some ping pong players who are wondering if anyone knows the official rule regarding whether or not it is legal to stamp as part of their service action?
+Some ping pong players wonder if anyone knows the official rule regarding whether it is legal to stamp as part of their service action?
 They thought it was legal but got asked not to stamp by their opponent in some tournament.
 Thus, they are keen to find out the answer and want to get a copy of the actual rule about this.

 Stamping on Serve is The Grey Area in This Sport

-To be frank, there is absolutely no rule against stamping on serve.
-It was something which was discussed a while ago and a new rule was proposed but nothing ever came of it.
+Frankly, there is absolutely no rule against stamping on serve.
+It was discussed a while ago, and a new rule was proposed, but nothing ever came of it.

-I actually had someone call a let and give me a warning for stamping during a serve, they were adamant that the rules said no stamping and I took the high ground and made sure they knew there was no such rule.
+I had someone call a let and give me a warning for stamping during a serve.
+The person was adamant that the rules said no stamping, and I took the high ground and made sure they knew there was no such rule.

-The let call actually disrupted an important point for me so I wasn’t very happy!
-The same thing happened to me in a match last night, and I was having to make sure I didn’t stamp for the rest of the game, not good!
+The let call disrupted an essential point for me, so I wasn’t thrilled!
+The same thing happened to me in a match last night, and I had to make sure I didn’t stamp for the rest of the game.
+Not good!

-But as I know, there is no rule that goes against stamping during your service!
-In the earlier days players used to stamp on their services so as I block the sound that is made from the service as then it was easy to make out the spin with the sound!
+But as I know, no rule goes against stamping during your service!
+In the earlier days, players used to stamp on their services, so as I block the sound made from the service, it was easy to make out the spin with the sound!

-Stamping can help you to ensure correct body transfer when serving, There is no rule against it although many players find it annoying because you can cover the sound of contact when serving.
-Just another “gray” zone in table tennis if you ask me…
+Stamping can help you ensure correct body transfer when serving.
+There is no rule against it, although many players find it annoying because you can cover the sound of contact when serving.
+Just another “gray” zone in table tennis, if you ask me…

 I have friends complaining about this also.
-Some domestic and club level officials just don’t acknowledge the rules or mend them.
+Some domestic and club level officials don’t acknowledge the rules or mend them.
 The stamping issue is a common problem.
-Also, confusion arises on whether a player can cross to the other side of the court to hit a back swing ball.
+Again, confusion arises on whether a player can cross to the other side of the court to hit a back swingball.

 Besides, I have found something interesting…..Do you know Werner Schlager?
 I found an old video of him serving.
 Just skip some parts, then you will see the serve of Zhang Jike, a bit different, but it’s almost the same.
 Here is the video

-The rules of service are, in theory at least, very clear, but with so many different techniques emerging at different levels, it is often difficult to distinguish between what is legal and what is not.
+The rules of service are, in theory at least, obvious.
+With so many different techniques emerging at different levels, it is often difficult to distinguish between what is legal and what is not.
 For all the budding umpires, here’s a list of the ITTF regulations on service:

 The crux of the question is at which point we begin to punish faulty services–at the local level?
 County?
 National?
-It’s important that young players don’t make a habit of foul-serving, but we don’t want to put them off with a controversial point deduction at deuce in the fifth in a friendly club competition!
+Young players mustn’t make a habit of foul-serving, but we don’t want to put them off with a controversial point deduction at deuce in the fifth in a friendly club competition!

 Another factor to consider is how strict to be–there is an apparent grey area in the rules.
-For example, it says “project the ball near vertically upwards”; surely each umpire will have their own ideas as to what “near vertically upwards” is.
-You could say it’s the same in any sport though, at some point, an unclear event has to be judged by the arbiter.
+For example, it says, “project the ball near vertically upwards”; indeed, each umpire will have their ideas about what “near vertically upwards” is.
+You could say it’s the same in any sport, though, at some point, an unclear event has to be judged by the arbiter.
 There’s bound to be some controversy!

 Whether the umpires decide to become stricter or more relaxed, the important thing is consistency.
-Of course, it is difficult as each player tends to have a different service action, but the degree to which the officiators are going to nit-pick needs to be made clear.
+Of course, it is difficult as each player tends to have a separate service action, but the degree to which the officiators will nit-pick needs to be made clear.